 What we don’t: Doesn’t carry as comfortably as heavier models.

-Within its weight class, the Cargo Hauler is comparable in function and design to Granite Gear’s Packable Duffel, but comes in 4 ounces heavier and lacks features like top carry handles and internal organization pocket.
-Both duffels are made with 600D water-resistant fabric, a less durable (yet lighter weight) material than many of the more rugged models on the list.
-And it’s obvious at first glance that the Cargo Hauler simply is not as burly and water resistant as a bag like The North Face Base Camp, nor is it as comfortable of a backpack (it has a tendency to droop even when loaded).
-But for a nice all-around travel duffel at a reasonable price, give the Eagle Creek a look.
+All that said, the Cargo Hauler falls notably short of the more premium options above in a few ways.
+First and foremost, it lacks features like top carry handles and an internal organization pocket, both of which add a great deal of convenience.
+The Cargo Hauler also is made with a 600-denier water-resistant fabric, a less durable (yet lighter-weight) material than many of the more rugged models on the list.
+It’s obvious at first glance that the Cargo Hauler simply is not as burly and water-resistant as a bag like The North Face Base Camp, nor is it as comfortable of a backpack (it has a tendency to droop even when loaded).
+But for a nice all-around travel duffel at a reasonable price, the Eagle Creek is worth a look.

 See the Eagle Creek Cargo Hauler 60 See the Eagle Creek Cargo Hauler Rolling 90L